jeffreytse/jekyll-spaceship/README.md

 - [jmoji](https://github.com/jekyll/jemoji) - GitHub-flavored emoji plugin for Jekyll.
 - [jekyll-target-blank](https://github.com/keithmifsud/jekyll-target-blank) - Automatically opens external links in a new browser for Jekyll Pages, Posts and Docs.
 - [jekyll-loading-lazy](https://github.com/gildesmarais/jekyll-loading-lazy) - Automatically adds loading="lazy" to img and iframe tags to natively load lazily.
+- [mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown.

 ## Contributing